http-feeds/http-feeds/README.md

 It is good practice to keep the feed small to enable a quick synchronization of new clients.
 When feed items include the full current state of the resource, older feed items for the same aggregate may be outdated.

-Consumers that read the feed from the beginning will therefore have an inconsistent state for a short time.
+Clients that read the feed from the beginning will therefore occur an inconsistent state for a short time.
-To mitigate, entries may be deleted from the feed when another entry was appended to the feed with the same `subject`.
+To mitigate, entries _may_ be deleted from the feed when another entry was appended to the feed with the same `subject`.

 Example:
 There is an update for subject `9521234567899`.